epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-09-package-manager.markdown

 package management diversity in linux.
 And try each.
-Otherwise, most beginner would stuck, in the mainstream APT-based distribution.
+Otherwise, most beginner would stuck, in the mainstream APT-based distribution, as you can see the fact in distrowatch top list.

 	Do not forget to read the manual first.